Are Web3 Wallets Safe?

 Never type it into random sites, store it in email, or screenshot it.
 Write it down and keep it in a fireproof safe, or use a metal backup.

-Many Web3 wallets (including mobile-first options like velto) support fingerprint or face recognition.
+Many Web3 wallets support fingerprint or face recognition.
 Biometrics add a frictionless but strong layer of security for daily use.

 - Keep your devices clean